-Service-learning is the process of engaging students in developing a service project for their community, implementing the project, and reflecting on the experience.
-During COVID-19, these projects have the potential to serve as a substitute for community-based work-based learning experiences that are no longer available to students.
+Service learning is the process of engaging students in developing a service project for their community, implementing the project, and reflecting on the experience.
+Service learning projects are particularly viable work-based learning activity during COVID-19 when certain activities are no longer available to students.

 Why is it Important?

-Research has found that service-learning experiences are associated with increased self-esteem, access to same-age peers without disabilities, career exploration, communication, problem-solving, social interactions, reflection, daily living skills, and job-specific skills.
-Service learning is also associated with improved perceptions of students with disabilities.
-Service-learning experiences that are aligned with transition assessments can also help students work on their Individualized Education Plan (IEP) goals that address job skills and the transition to life after high school.
-Furthermore, incorporating same-age peers without disabilities as equal participants in the service-learning experience increases students’ access to general education curriculum and incorporates opportunities for social skills practice, both of which are important predictors of improved postsecondary outcomes.
-By participating in service-learning, students with disabilities are seen as valuable members of society and capable of serving others, not just as recipients of service themselves.
+Research has found that service learning experiences are associated with increased self-esteem, access to same-age peers without disabilities, improved perceptions of students with disabilities, career exploration, as well as communication, problem-solving, social, reflection, functional, and job-specific skills.
+Individualized Education Program (IEP) goals addressing job skills and transition after high school can be taught through participation in a service learning experience aligned with transition assessment data.
+Furthermore, incorporating same-age peers without disabilities as equal participants in the service learning experience increases student’s access to general education curriculum and incorporates opportunities for social skills practice, both of which are important predictors of improved postsecondary outcomes.
+Through participation in service learning, students with disabilities are seen as valuable members of society and capable of serving others, not just as recipients of service themselves.
 Students have the opportunity to implement many of the same skills needed in job placements while also enacting change in their communities and reflecting on the experience.
-Service-learning is especially relevant during the COVID-19 pandemic when many communities are faced with income insecurity and there are ample volunteer opportunities.
+This is especially relevant during the COVID-19 pandemic, as many communities are faced with income insecurity and there are ample volunteer opportunities.

 - Assess the Resources and Needs of Your Community and School

-- Teachers should support students with disabilities and their same-age peers in assessing areas of need in the community and existing service projects that students may be able to join.
+- Teachers and providers should support students with disabilities and their same-age peers in reaching out to existing school and community organizations to assess areas of need for service in the community as well as existing service projects that students may be able to participate in.

 - Include students with disabilities in this process as active leaders, practicing critical thinking and decision-making skills.